 The Claremont Canyon Conservancy is a citizen-based, nonprofit organization formed in 2001.
 We support programs to improve wildfire safety in Claremont Canyon and seek out the most effective measures that private property owners can take to protect their homes from fire.
 We lead strategic fuel reduction projects and promote stewardship through trail building and weed management.
-We engage in campaigns to increase public awareness of the canyon's natural resources and advocate for improved public access and enjoyment (see more about our beginnings).
+We engage in campaigns to increase public awareness of the canyon's natural resources and advocate for improved public access and enjoyment (learn more here about our beginnings).
 We support the canyon's landowners in their efforts to reduce fuels on their properties—including the removal of most fire-prone trees, such as eucalyptus and pine, along roads and ridgelines (learn more here about this sometimes controversial topic).

 The Claremont Canyon Conservancy is a catalyst for the long-term protection and restoration of the canyon's natural environment and an advocate for comprehensive fire safety along its wildland/urban interface.

 What We've Achieved

 - Held over 300 nature walks and stewardship events in all parts of the canyon since 2001.
 See sampling of stewardship projects →

 - Published a detailed, 40-page Advocate Plan for landowners on how to best manage each of 27 subareas in the canyon.